 where $A$ and $W_n$ are process-dependent functions of variables $s,t,u,a_1,a_2,b_1,b_2,t_1,t_2,S$.
-The exact analytical formulas for $A$ and $W_n$ are presented in {Sec.} Appendix.
-Our definition of the Reggeized amplitudes satisfy evident normalization to the QCD-amplitudes of the collinear parton model:
+The exact analytical formulas for $A$ and $W_n$ are presented in the Appendix.
+Our definition of the Reggeized amplitudes satisfies evident the normalization to the QCD amplitudes of the collinear parton model:

-This condition has been checked for all squared matrix elements $\overline{|{\cal M}|^2}$ presented in Sec.
-Appendix.
+This condition has been checked for all squared matrix elements $\overline{|{\cal M}|^2}$ presented in the Appendix.

-Here we present an analytic formula for differential cross section for dijet production process via the subprocess (\ref{RRgg}), which gives a main contribution, and take in mind that other contributions can be written in the same manner.
+Here we present an analytic formula for the differential cross section for the dijet production process via the subprocess (\ref{RRgg}), which gives a main contribution, and take in mind that other contributions can be written in the same manner.
 So, according to the high-energy factorization formalism, the proton-proton production cross section is obtained by the convolution of squared matrix element $\overline{|{\cal M}(RR\to gg)|^2}$ with the unintegrated Reggeized gluon PDFs $\Phi^p_{g}(x_{1,2},t_{1,2},\mu^2)$ at the factorization scale $\mu$ \cite{tevatronYY}:

 where $k_{1,2T}$ and $y_{1,2}$ are final gluon transverse momenta and rapidities, respectively, and $\Delta\varphi$ is an azimuthal angle enclosed between the vectors $\vec k_{1T}$ and $\vec k_{2T}$,